-Discussion boards are collaborative learning experiences.
-Therefore, students are required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, students are required to create a thread in response to the provided prompt.
 Each thread must be at least 500 words and demonstrate course-related knowledge and graduate-level writing with regard to content and style.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words.
-Current APA must be used for bibliographical entries and in-text citations.
+Current APA format must be used for bibliographical entries and in-text citations.

 The student will explore different topics and analyze research for a greater understanding of second language acquisition, teaching, and research.
 Each critique must be 2–3 pages, and use current APA format.

-Students will compare, contrast, and explain given second language teaching methods in a methods presentation using PPT or a similar software.
+The student will compare, contrast, and explain given second language teaching methods in a methods presentation using PowerPoint or a similar software.
 This presentation must contain 15–20 slides, and a total of 10 sources.

 The student will research and write a 10–15-page paper that focuses on a facet of language that interests him/her.
 This paper must contain at least 15 scholarly sources and use current APA format.